aandreev0/fiji-heartrate/README.md

  - Works on XYZ stack as well as XYT
  - Make sure units / sampling period is properly set up in Image -> Properties

+# Installation

+ - Fiji/ImageJ -> Plugins -> Install... (or Install PlugIn) -> select heartrate_.ijm file
+ - Restart Fiji/ImageJ, pluging will appear in the end of Plugins menu

 # References:

  - Demonstration of the Array.fourier() https://imagej.nih.gov/ij/macros/examples/TestArrayFourier.txt